 MTHFR C677T can also lead to high homocysteine.
 Although it does not necessarily mean there will be high homocysteine levels in a clinical setting as there are other factors that can influence homocysteine levels.
 This allele has shown in research to have a greater impact in someone’s health.

 MTHFR A1298C has not been found clinically to have an effect in homocysteine levels.
 This allele has a greater effect in the production of BH4 (tetrahydrobiopterin).
-BH4 is a cofactor in the production of neurotransmitters such as epinephrine, norepinephrine, serotonin, L-Dopa and melatonin.
-A deficiency of BH4 may affect the cardiovascular and neurological systems as well as emotional wellbeing.
+BH4 is a cofactor in the production of neurotransmitters such as epinephrine, serotonin, L-Dopa, melatonin, etc. A deficiency of BH4 may affect the cardiovascular and neurological systems as well as emotional wellbeing.

 Compound heterozygous is considered severe or “at risk”.
 High homocysteine has a high risk factor for numerous diseases.
 The MTHFR mutations with homozygous or compound heterozygous are more likely to have elevated homocysteine and greater risk of heart disease.

 Two versions of this enzyme are made from the gene.
 The longer form, called membrane-bound catechol-O-methyltransferase (MB-COMT), is chiefly produced by nerve cells in the brain.
 Other tissues, including the liver, kidneys, and blood, produce a shorter form of the enzyme called soluble catechol-O-methyltransferase (S-COMT).
 This form of the enzyme helps control the levels of certain hormones.
 COMT helps get rid of excess neurotransmitters and estrogens.
 A homozygous mutation of the V158M allele is associated with a 40% reduction in COMT activity.
 Patients receiving estrogen therapy should pay attention to this gene especially if they have a family history of estrogen related cancers.